santoshchejarla/chsantoshkumar211.github.io/blog_md/uiuc_first_sem_experience.md

     - McDonalds McCafe: 1.5/5
     - InfiniTea at ISR: 2.5/5

+I cannot accurately comment on Mexican and Korean food as I have not had the opportunity to try authentic versions of these cuisines.
+However, I have included ratings for these types of food based on how well they suited my Indian palate.

 I tried a variety of food and drinks, but boba tea quickly became my favorite.
 It's a drink that I continue to enjoy and look forward to experiencing more of in the future.